han-so1omon/BoidDac/src/boidtoken.unstake_rc.md

 The `{{ unstake }}` action...

-INTENT: The intent of `{{ unstake }}` is to allow users to move staked tokens from their staked tokens to their unstaked tokens.
+INTENT: The intent of `{{ unstake }}` is to allow users to move all staked tokens from their staked tokens to their unstaked tokens.
+Users have permission to unstake during the stakebreak only.
+During the season only the owner can unstake.

 TERM: This action lasts for the duration of the processing of the contract.